saltstack/salt-enhancement-proposals/0022-compartmentalize-grains-via-pop.md

 to be independently maintained.

-Working group leaders and other community members focused on specific platforms can manage the release cycle for individual grains projects independently from salt.
+Working group leaders and other community members focused on specific platforms can manage the release cycle for individual idem-platform projects independently from salt.

 # Design
 [design]: #detailed-design